 ◊ ◊ ◊

 When San Francisco 49ers quarterback Colin Kaepernick took a knee in August while the National Anthem was playing — a mute but eloquent protest of all those police shootings of people who look like him — little did he know how his action would ring through the whole country.
-Since he made that kneeling stand on principle, similar statements have happened numerous times since, with high school, college and professional athletic teams — even a woman singing the National Anthem — taking a solidarity knee as well.
+Since he made that kneeling stand on principle, similar statements have happened numerous times, with high school, college and professional athletic teams — even a woman singing the National Anthem — taking a solidarity knee as well.

 The recognition of the racist elements of Francis Scott Key’s celebrated song (whose more offensive lyrical identity is discovered among the verses we don‘t sing) has transcended the relative convenience of black or white.
 Over time (since August anyway), we’ve come to acknowledge how the song’s crueler intimations clash with what is, fundamentally, our own innate sense of right-and-wrong.
 The voice of those better angels we talk about, no matter who or what color we are.